KristofferC/PGFPlotsX.jl/docs/src/man/options.md

 end
 ```

-In PGFPlots, options are given as a list of keys, that might have corresponding values,
+In `pgfplots`, options are given as a list of keys, that might have corresponding values,
 inside of two square brackets e.g.

 ```tex